Brightspace/telegraf/plugins/inputs/sql/README.md

 the plugin falls-back to the documented defaults.
 Fields or tags specified in the includes of the options but missing in the returned query are silently ignored.

-### Types
-This plugin relies on the driver to do the type conversion.
-For the different properties of the metric the following types are accepted.

-#### Measurement
-Only columns of type `string`  are accepted.

-#### Time
 ## Types

 This plugin relies on the driver to do the type conversion.
 For the different properties of the metric the following